wxWidgets/wxWidgets/docs/wine/readme.txt

-The library produced by the install process will be called libwx_mse.a (static) and libwx_msw-2.1.so.0.0.0 (shared) so that once a binary incompatible version of wxWindows/Gtk comes out we'll augment the library version number to avoid linking problems.
+The library produced by the install process will be called libwx_mse.a (static) and libwx_msw-2.1.so.0.0.0 (shared) so that once a binary incompatible version of wxWidgets/Gtk comes out we'll augment the library version number to avoid linking problems.

-Please send problems concerning installation, feature requests, bug reports or comments to the wxWindows users list.
+Please send problems concerning installation, feature requests, bug reports or comments to the wxWidgets users list.
 Information on how to subscribe is available from my homepage.

-wxWindows/Wine doesn't come with any guarantee whatsoever.
+wxWidgets/Wine doesn't come with any guarantee whatsoever.
 It might crash your harddisk or destroy your monitor.
 It doesn't claim to be suitable for any special or general purpose.